thatsOven/SynthScript/README.md

 	- `attack`: sets the time it takes for the signal to rise from an amplitude of 0 to full amplitude.
 Default is 0.
 	- `decay`: sets the time it takes for the signal to fall from full amplitude to the sustain level.
 	- `sustain`: sets the amplitude of the wave for the time the key is held.
+	- `release`: sets the time it takes for the sound to decay from the sustain level to an amplitude of 0 when the key is released.
 ### Pre processing effects
 - `Vibrato(osc, amount, static)`
 	- `osc`: sets the rate at which the frequency oscillates.
 Default is 0.25.